microsoft/Mastering-the-Marketplace/ama/index.md

 ---
 # Page settings
 layout: default
-keywords: Azure AppSoure Marketplace Virtual Machine
+keywords: Azure AppSource Marketplace Virtual Machine
 comments: false

 # Hero section
 title: Mastering Azure Managed Application Offers
 description: This course is designed to help you decrease your onboarding when building an Azure Managed Application offer.
 The content is comprised of recordings of a virtual workshop and are divided into small digestible modules for easy consumption.
-Also included are several hands-on labs.
+Also included are several hands-on labs to turn your knowledge into skills.

 # Micro navigation
 micro_nav: false